top of page

 Lahri Bond

 LARPing or Live Action Role Playing is a fun and healthy way of creating fantasy worlds through roleplaying and artmaking.
 Students will begin by designing a character that they wish to inhabit for the whole week.
 Wizards, trolls, dwarves, Hobbits and sorceresses play as important roles as knights and warriors in these games.
-Emphasis will be on adventure over battle.
+Emphasis will be on adventure, teamwork and strategy.
 We will establish mutually agreed upon rules of engagement, before making the various magical tools the characters need.
 Implements might include wands, boffer swords, armor, leaf crowns and heraldic shields, all made with paper maché, cloth, pool noodles, cardboard and a wide range of recycled materials.
-There will also be plenty of time spent in the green spaces and woods, to fully immerse ourselves in the magical worlds we’ve created.
+There will also be plenty of time spent in the green spaces and woods, to fully immerse ourselves in the magical worlds we’ve created, as well as time for hearing magical stories of Fionn Mac Cumhail, King Arthur and other Celtic heroes.
 Please bring your lunch, water, snack, cape, and your imaginations.

 Mon.-Fri., July 22-26, 8:30 a.m.-3:30 p.m.

-CLASS FULL - Please email us to get on a waiting list
+CLASS FULL - Please email to be added to waiting list

 bottom of page